TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/62 - 1 John/1 John 3/1 John 3.12.md

 ---

-not as Cain was of the evil one, and slew his brother.
-And wherefore slew he him?
+unlike Cain, who was of the evil one, and killed his brother.
+Why did he kill him?
 Because his works were evil, and his brother's righteous.